HanYingLee/Low-Resolution-Blood-Cell-Segmentation/README.md

 ## Overview

-This project aims to develop lightweight models for blood cell segmentation, optimized for Computer-Aided Diagnostic (CAD) systems requiring fast processing and low computational resources.
+This project aims to develop lightweight models for blood cell segmentation, optimized for low resource settings that require fast processing and low computational resources.

-SSR (Super-Resolution Reconstruction) is used to enhance low-resolution images, enabling detail preservation, and U-Net for segmentation, leveraging its efficient encoder-decoder design for precise cell boundary detection.
+SR is used to enhance low-resolution images, enabling detail preservation, and U-Net for segmentation, leveraging its efficient encoder-decoder design for precise cell boundary detection.
 Together, these models balance efficiency and accuracy for resource-constrained environments.

 Light-weight models such as MobileSR and TinyUnet are explored in this project.

 Our model is designed to perform super-resolution tasks, generating high-quality HR images from low-resolution LR inputs.
-However, due to resource constraints such as memory and computation limits, we work with reduced image sizes during training.
+However, due to resource constraints such as memory and computation limits, we work with reduced image sizes to during training.
 Below, we explain the resizing process:

 * Original Dataset
 The original dataset contains images with a resolution of 1200×1200 pixels.
 * Creating Low-Resolution (LR) Images
-To simulate low-resolution inputs, the original images are downscaled to 64×64 pixels using bicubic interpolation.
+To simulate low-resolution inputs, the original images are downscaled to 128×128 pixels using bicubic interpolation.
 These LR images serve as the inputs to the SSR model during training.

 * Creating High-Resolution (HR) Training Targets
-The ground truth high-resolution images are resized to 256×256 pixels to serve as the training targets.
+The ground truth high-resolution images are resized to 512×512 pixels to serve as the training targets.
 While this is smaller than the original 1200×1200 resolution, it allows us to:

 - Reduce the computational and memory requirements for training.
-- Focus on learning effective 4× super-resolution (from 64×64 to 256×256).
+- Focus on learning effective 4× super-resolution (from 128×128 to 512×512).

 All the aforementioned data preprocess are done in augmentation pipeline.

 * Training Setup

-During training, the SSR model learns to upscale the 64×64 LR images to 256×256 HR images.
-The downscaled HR images (256×256) are used as the ground truth for calculating loss and optimizing the model.
+During training, the SSR model learns to upscale the 128×128 LR images to 512×512 HR images.
+The downscaled HR images (512×512) are used as the ground truth for calculating loss and optimizing the model.
-On the other hand, U-Net will be trained on 256×256 SSR-enhanced images as input and the original 1200×1200 masks are resized to 256*256 as ground truth.
+On the other hand, U-Net will be trained on 512×512 SSR-enhanced images as input and the original 1200×1200 masks are resized to 256*256 as ground truth.
 A small dataset are provided in `data` folder.
 With a total of 80 training images, 10 validation images, and 10 testing images.
 ## Requirements